daniel-rusu/pods4k/immutable-arrays/README.md

 # Immutable Arrays

-**Immutable Arrays** offer a safer, more efficient alternative to Kotlin lists while preserving familiar syntax.
-They are inline classes that compile to regular arrays while enforcing immutability at the type level and with highly-optimized operations.
+**Immutable Arrays** offer a safer, more efficient alternative to Kotlin lists with familiar syntax.
+They are inline classes that compile to regular arrays but with highly-optimized operations and immutability enforced at the type level.

 * **Clean & Familiar**: Maintains list-like syntax for easy adoption.
 * **Blazing Fast**: [2 to 8 times faster than lists](BENCHMARKS.md) for most operations.
-* **Memory Efficient**: [Reduces memory consumption by 4 times](#memory-efficiency) in most use cases.
+* **Memory Efficient**: [Over 4X memory reduction](#memory-efficiency) in many common scenarios.
 * **True Immutability**: Cannot be modified, even with casting.
 * **Type Safety**: Prevents accidental mutation attempts at compile time.
 * **Efficient Builders**: Gather elements more efficiently than mutable lists.

-Ideal for Android, backend services, and any applications demanding enhanced efficiency or performance.
-If you find this library useful, please consider giving it a [![GitHub stars](https://img.shields.io/github/stars/daniel-rusu/pods4k?label=Star)](https://github.com/daniel-rusu/pods4k) on [GitHub](https://github.com/daniel-rusu/pods4k) and sharing it with your network.
+Ideal for Android, backend services, and any application seeking enhanced efficiency or performance.
+If you find this library useful, please consider giving it a [![GitHub stars](https://img.shields.io/github/stars/daniel-rusu/pods4k?label=Star)](https://github.com/daniel-rusu/pods4k) on [GitHub](https://github.com/daniel-rusu/pods4k) and sharing it with others.

 * [Quick Start](#quick-start)
 * [Performance](#performance)